-Marie Santerre-Baillargeon is a doctoral candidate in Research Psychology and Intervention at the Université de Montréal (Ph.D.
+Marie is a doctoral candidate in Research Psychology and Intervention at the Université de Montréal (Ph.D.
 R/I) since 2014.
 Her clinical and research interests are the role of psychological factors in women’s vulvar pain and the third wave of behavioral and cognitive therapies for chronic pain.
-His doctoral research project is on self-compassion as a potential mediator of therapeutic change in the randomized clinical trial underway.
+Her doctoral research project is on potential mediators of therapeutic change in the randomized clinical trial underway.
 She is a FRQS scholarship student.

 - Santerre-Baillargeon, M., Vézina-Gagnon, P., Daigneault, I., Landry, T., & Bergeron, S. (2016).
 Anxiety mediates the relation between childhood sexual abuse and genito-pelvic pain in adolescent girls.
 Journal of Sex & Marital Therapy, 1-12. doi: 10.1080/0092623X.2016.1266539

 - Corsini-Munt, S., Bergeron, S., Rosen, N. O., Steben, M., Mayrand, M-H., Delisle, I., Aerts, L., & Santerre-Baillargeon, M. (2014).
 A comparison of cognitive-behavioral couple therapy and lidocaine in the treatment of provoked vestibulodynia: study protocol for a randomized clinical trial.
 Trials, 15(506). doi: 10.1186/1745-6215-15-506.